-Many state driver’s license application forms will simultaneously update your vehicle title or registration, but other states have separate forms.
+Many state driver’s license application forms will simultaneously update your vehicle title or registration.
+But, other states have separate forms.
 Double check your state DMV website for the specifics.
-Also sure to know your VIN number, license plate number, and bring a copy of your vehicle insurance to ensure smooth filing.
+Also sure to know your VIN number, license plate number.
+It is also smart to bring a copy of your vehicle insurance to ensure smooth filing.

 State Voter Registration

-Every vote counts, so updating your married name on your voter registration is important.
-Some state driver’s license applications have a section that allows you to update your new name with the voter registration bureau, and others have individual forms.
+Every vote counts, so updating your name after marriage on your voter registration is important.
+Some state driver’s license applications have a section that allows you to update your new name with the voter registration bureau.
+Other states have individual forms for you to complete.
 A quick internet search will help you know what the process is in you state.

 Once you have your new Social Security card in your new married name, it is time to notify your employer.
-Depending on the company you work for, you may need to submit paperwork, your certified marriage certificate, and a copy of you new Social Security card to have your name changed, or you may simply need to meet with Human Resources.
+Depending on the company you work for, you may need to submit paperwork, your certified marriage certificate, and a copy of you new Social Security card to have your name changed.
+Or, you may simply need to meet with Human Resources.
 It is important to inform your employer of your new married name as soon as possible so their payment records match the Social Security Administration’s and the IRS.
-They will also update your name with your health insurance, dental insurance, and any other benefits connected to your employment.
+After this, they will also update your name with your health insurance, dental insurance, and any other benefits connected to your employment.

-As soon as you receive your new Social Security card in your new married name, it is time to contact your personal insurances (your employer will typically update any insurance issued to you as an employee.)
+As soon as you receive your new Social Security card in your new married name, it is time to contact your personal insurances.
+Your employer will typically update any insurance issued to you as an employee.
 If you have a local representative, call or stop by their office with your certified marriage certificate to make the update.
-Be prepared to answer a few questions about you and your spouse, and consider combining your accounts to save money with a bundle.
+Before you go, prepare yourself to answer a few questions about you and your spouse.
+Also consider combining your accounts to save money with an insurance bundle.

 Most banks require an in-person visit to a branch office to change your name on your bank accounts, savings accounts, and ATM cards.
-Be sure to bring your certified marriage certificate and a photo ID to ensure a smooth processing of your request.
+So, be sure to bring your certified marriage certificate and a photo ID to ensure a smooth processing of your request.

 Updating your credit cards with your married name is scary easy.
 Simply call the 800 number on the back of the card and request to have your name change.
 You may need to answer a few security questions to verify your identity before the change is made.
-Your new credit cards will be mailed to you within 5-7 business days.
-American Express is the exception to this rule.
-They have a name change form that must be completed and submitted before an updated Amex is issued in your new name.
+After this, your new credit cards will be mailed to you within 5-7 business days.
+American Express is the biggest exception to this rule.
+They have a name change form that must be completed and submitted before an updated Amex card is issued in your new married name.

-Updating your name on your investments involves a phone call with your financial planner, or notifying the companies that invest on your behalf.
-Many will make the change over the phone, but E*Trade requires a certified marriage certificate to be mailed to them, and they do not return it.
+Updating your name on your investments involves a phone call with your financial planner.
+Or, you can notify the companies that invest on your behalf.
+Many will make the change over the phone.
+Unfortunately, E*Trade requires a certified marriage certificate to be mailed to them, and they do not return it.
 If you have a 401K through your employer, your HR department will make the name change update on your behalf.

-Doctors, nurses, pilots, lawyers, and any other person with a professional license must contact the board that issues the license to request a name change on their certificate.
+Doctors, nurses, pilots, lawyers, and any other person with a professional license must contact the board that issues the license to request a name change after marriage on their certificate.

 Frequent Flyer Accounts

-Every airline has a different set of requirements for changing the name associated with your account, so it is easiest to contact them by phone or scan their FAQ pages.
-Many require you to scan them a copy of your certified marriage certificate. *Please note that you need to book all travel in your maiden name until you have received your new driver’s license for domestic flights, and your new U.S. Passport for international flights.
+Every airline has a different set of requirements for changing the name associated with your account.
+So, it is easiest to contact them by phone or scan their FAQ pages.
+Many airlines require you to scan them a copy of your certified marriage certificate. *Please note that you need to book all travel in your maiden name until you have received your new driver’s license for domestic flights.
+And the same goes for waiting for your new U.S. Passport for international flights.

 Once you’ve made the legal switch to Mrs. it’s time to celebrate!
-Treat yourself to a monogramed necklace, make swank dinner reservations under your new married name, or do anything else that lets you luxuriate in your new name and newlywed status!
+Treat yourself to a monogrammed necklace.
+Make swank dinner reservations under your new married name.
+And/or do anything else that lets you luxuriate in your new name and newlywed status!